 - Go through your Halloween candy.
 Keep some, donate the rest.
 Soldiers’ Angels and Operation Gratitude are two organizations that will send it overseas to troops.
 Around here, the Acme will take it.

 - Skip one day of driving your car, which is kind to the environment.
-Try to make this one a regular habit.
+Try to make this one a weekly habit.

 Since we are doing this in November, days 5-8 will include Election Day for most of us.

 - Offer rides to the polls to those who need them.
 You can post it on community bulletin boards on Facebook, or your church or school.

 - Volunteer at the polls for a few hours.